Statement of Purpose

 - We work with inmates to foster inner peace and long-term personal transformation.

 Dharma Rain Zen Center’s active prison volunteer program began in 1996, when Randi Getsushin Brox began corresponding with a Buddhist inmate on death row in Arkansas.
 The correspondence ended when he was executed a few months later.
 The following year two men on death row in Oregon contacted the Center.
 They were looking for a person who would be willing to teach them about Asian religions.
 Kyogen referred the letter to Getsushin.
-Both men have subsequently taken the Sixteen Bodhisattva Precepts, and Getsushin still visits them on a regular basis every month.
+Both men have subsequently taken the Sixteen Bodhisattva Precepts, and Getsushin still visits them on a regular basis.
 Shokei now assists Getsushin with this work.

 A few months later an inmate from the general population at Oregon State Penitentiary asked Getsushin if we would be willing to start an ongoing Zen Buddhist group at the penitentiary.
 This gradually grew into what is now a well established group that meets regularly on the first and third (and fifth if applicable) Tuesdays of the month.
 Gyoshi is the lead volunteer, with Shokei and Chisho as regular volunteers with him.

 Work in other prisons in Oregon has begun as inmates have requested it.
 The Coffee Creek Minimum group started because the then chaplain (a Catholic nun) was looking for somebody to start a Buddhist meditation group.
 The Medium group grew out of Non-Violent Communications classes, where an inmate pleaded with Getsushin to start a Buddhist meditation group there.

 The Eastern Oregon groups started after a request from the Two Rivers Corrections Institution (TRCI) chaplain (a Christian himself).
 They were working on having various religions represented in their overall program.
 Kisei and Getsushin agreed to go to visit Buddhist inmates at TRCI four times a year.
 Then a Dharma Rain member (Joseph Mugaku Engum) who lives in Pendleton began meeting with the guys occasionally during the rest of the year and developed weekly groups at both TRCI and EOCI (Eastern Oregon Corrections Institution).
-Genko goes to both prisons once a year to lead retreats and give Precepts.
+At this point, Genko goes to both prisons once a year to lead retreats and give Precepts.